-Pay and bonuses frozen for Fonterra top brass
+Pay freeze for 6000 Fonterra workers, bosses' bonuses cut

 The world's biggest exporter and New Zealand's only true global company will publish its annual results on September 12 after a shock asset writedown forecast of up to $860 million.

-The company has refused to say if there have been redundancies as a result of the internal business review and reset that unearthed the likely need for the asset writedowns.
+The company has refused to say if there have been redundancies as a result of the internal business review and reset that unearthed the need for the asset writedowns.

 Former chief executive Theo Spierings, who departed the company in August last year, earned $43 million in his seven years in the top job.